 As first-round encounters go, this is one Serena Williams will be glad to have behind her.

-In a match short on quality, the former world No 1 and seven-time Wimbledon champion beat Giulia Gatto-Monticone 6-2 7-5 to progress here at the All England Club.
+In a match low on quality, the former world No 1 and seven-time Wimbledon champion beat Giulia Gatto-Monticone 6-2 7-5 to progress here at the All England Club.

 The opening game of the first set seemingly set the standard, with Williams firing down a total of seven lets as she struggled to make serve.
 She may have eventually found her rhythm to take the game, but it was a sign of things to come.